costajob/app-servers/README.md

 Swift is a general-purpose programming language built using a modern approach to safety, performance, and software design patterns.
 Swift supports parallelism courtesy of its asynchronous design approach, that relies on multi-threading.

-### Nim
-[Nim](http://nim-lang.org/) 0.17.2 is installed viw homebrew.
-Nim is an efficient, Python inspired, strong typed language that comes with a pretty flexible compliler able to produce code in C (default), C++, JavaScript or ObjectiveC.
-Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.

 ### Crystal
 [Crystal](http://crystal-lang.org/) 0.23.1 is installed via homebrew.
 Crystal has a syntax very close to Ruby, but brings some desirable features such as strong typing (hidden by a pretty smart type inference algorithm) and ahead of time (AOT) compilation.
 For concurrency Crystal adopts the CSP model and evented/IO (via [libevent](http://libevent.org/)) to avoid blocking calls, but parallelism is not yet supported.

+### D
+[D](https://dlang.org/) language's LDC compiler 1.4.0 is installed via homebrew.
+D is a general-purpose programming language with static typing, systems-level access, and C-like syntax.
+It combines efficiency, control and modeling power with safety and programmer productivity.

 ### GO
 [GO](https://golang.org/) language version 1.9.1 is installed by official OSX package.
 GO focuses on simplicity by intentionally lacking features considered redundant (an approach i am a fan of).
 It tries to address verbosity by using type inference, duck typing and a dry syntax.
 At the same time GO takes a straight approach to parallelism, coming with built in [CSP](https://en.wikipedia.org/wiki/Communicating_sequential_processes) and green threads (goroutines).

+### Nim
+[Nim](http://nim-lang.org/) 0.17.2 is installed viw homebrew.
+Nim is an efficient, Python inspired, strong typed language that comes with a pretty flexible compliler able to produce code in C (default), C++, JavaScript or ObjectiveC.
+Nim supports metaprogramming, functional, message passing, procedural, and object-oriented coding style.

 ### Rust
 [Rust](https://www.rust-lang.org/) language version 1.20 is installed by official package.
 According to the official site Rust is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.
 Rust grants parallelism by running safely on multiple threads courtesy of its pretty unique ownership model.

-### D
-[D](https://dlang.org/) language LDC compiler 1.4.0 is installed by homebrew.
-D is a general-purpose programming language with static typing, systems-level access, and C-like syntax.
-It combines efficiency, control and modeling power with safety and programmer productivity.

 ## Tools